sajalgarg45/Backend-Project-1/Readme.md

 ### Routes
 - created a user route file for routing
 - import registerUser from controller.js and export it to app.js
+- all setup is done
+- run the server , mongoDB connected -> use the url in postman to get the output

+### Register Controller
+- import other files to user.controller.js and write their function according to our need